nicoll-douglas/mp3zy/backend/README.md

 - `release_date` - The release date of the track.
 - `url` - The URL source to use for download (should ideally be extracted from the response body of a request to GET /downloads/search).
 - `download_dir` - The directory where the associated audio file should be saved to.
+- `album_cover_path` - The path to an image file to be used as album cover metadata.

 #### Responses